tacheshun/tacheshun/README.md

 🚀 Software engineer since 2011, dedicated to building high-quality, high-traffic web applications and APIs.

 🌱 I've had the opportunity to collaborate with various organizations, from startups to established companies, contributing to an large array of projects.
-These include e-commerce platforms, ride-sharing apps, supply-chain management systems and application tracking systems, to name a few.
+These include e-commerce platforms, ride-sharing apps, supply-chain management systems, IoT platforms and application tracking systems, to name a few.
 I thrive in small, dynamic teams but also excel independently, managing the full software development life cycle—from requirements gathering to delivery and maintenance.

 ⚡ My professional interests encompass distributed systems, cloud-native architectures, and the Go programming language.
 If these areas align with your needs, I would be delighted to connect.